-The guidelines for eating fish from New Hogan Lake are based on the chemicals detected in the fish collected for the two monitoring studies described below.
-These studies met OEHHA's data-quality criteria, including adequate documentation of sample collection, fish preparation method (e.g., skinning or filleting), chemical analyses, quality assurance, and sufficiently low detection limits.
-"Sample," as used in this report, refers to an individual fish or a composite of multiple fish for which contaminant data was reported.
+The guidelines for eating fish from Jenkinson Lake are based on the chemicals detected in the fish collected for the two monitoring studies described below.
+These studies met OEHHA's data quality criteria, including adequate documentation of sample collection, fish preparation method (e.g., skinning or filleting), chemical analyses, quality assurance, and sufficiently low detection limits.
+"Sample," as used in this report, refers to an individual fish or composite of multiple fish for which contaminant data was reported.
 "Sampling" or "sampled" refers to the act of collecting fish for chemical analysis.

-THE FISH MERCURY PROJECT (FMP)
+FISH MERCURY PROJECT (FMP)

-The FMP was a three-year (2005 to 2007) sampling program funded by CALFED3 (SFEI, 2009).
-Monitoring of sport fish from Central Valley water bodies was planned and conducted by staff at the California Department of Fish and Wildlife (CDFW), OEHHA, California Department of Public Health, University of California, Davis, and San Francisco Estuary Institute.
+The FMP was a three-year (2005 to 2007) sampling program funded by CALFED4 (SFEI, 2009).
+Monitoring of sport fish from Central Valley water bodies was planned and conducted by staff at CDFW, OEHHA, California Department of Public Health, University of California at Davis, and the San Francisco Estuary Institute.
 More than 4,000 fish and 31 sport fish species were collected under the project objective to characterize spatial and temporal trends in mercury in fishery resources.
 Fish samples were collected from 146 popular sport fishing locations in the Delta watershed.
-The fillets were analyzed for total mercury.
-The program collected Largemouth Bass and Bluegill from New Hogan Lake in 2005 and Smallmouth Bass, Channel Catfish and Redear Sunfish from the lake in 2006.
+Largemouth Bass, Pumpkinseed, and Redear Sunfish were collected from Jenkinson Lake in 2005; fillets were analyzed for total mercury.
+Largemouth Bass, Rainbow Trout, and Redear Sunfish were analyzed for total mercury.